sulfureux/description/README.md

 Get the `description` from the content of post / article / anything.
 Work with: `string`, `HTML`, `markdown`

+Warning: Need use the latest version of [uglifyjs-webpack-plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) if you are using this plugin for your project (because my package is using [`striptags`](https://github.com/ericnorris/striptags)).

 ## Install

 ```